 At Baptist Cancer Center, our gynecologic oncologists offer patients in the Memphis metro area and north Mississippi access to exceptional surgical expertise in women’s care.
-Baptist board-certified gynecologic oncologists are pioneers in research and practice with specialties in obstetrics, gynecology, and critical care.
-BCC physicians and specialists are dedicated to fighting your cervical cancer diagnosis with you as a team and providing you with the most comprehensive care possible through radiation, chemotherapy, or surgery.
+Baptist board-certified gynecologic oncologists are pioneers in research and practice with specialties in obstetrics, gynecology and critical care.
+BCC physicians and specialists are dedicated to fighting your cervical cancer diagnosis with you as a team and providing you with the most comprehensive care and cervical cancer treatment possible through radiation, chemotherapy or surgery.

 Our team of experts includes the eighth-busiest surgeon in the U.S. using minimally-invasive surgery techniques, particularly the use of robotic technologies for gynecologic cancers in morbidly obese women.
 One of the first hospitals in the Mid-South to employ robotic surgery, Baptist Memorial Hospital-Memphis led the way for robotic surgeries at Baptist Cancer Center.

-Today, our dedication, experience, and expertise in robotic surgeries helps obese patients fight cancer and heal closer to home.
+Today, our dedication, experience and expertise in robotic surgeries help obese patients fight cancer and heal closer to home.
 By specializing in robotic surgery for gynecologic cancer care, Baptist Cancer Center gives hope to women with cervical cancer and morbid obesity.